-The security assessment is currently under way and due to be completed by the end of the third quarter of 2022.
-The results of the assessment of the impact of LTO on nuclear security and the justification for continued operation related to nuclear security will be submitted as a stand-alone document due to the sensitivity of the assessed information.
+The nuclear security assessment was conducted.
+The nuclear security review report and its results, including the impact of LTO on nuclear security and the justification for continued operation related to nuclear security submitted to the NNR as a stand-alone confidential submission, due to the sensitivity of the assessed information.